oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

  - Record

-Another other significant UML concept is that JADN distinguishes among all four multiplicity types ([UML](#uml), Table 7.1), while class-based models typically support only sets.
+Another significant UML concept is that JADN distinguishes among all four multiplicity types ([UML](#uml), Table 7.1), while class-based models typically support only sets.
 JADN's interpretation of this is summarized in the Table 3-1.